ikmdev/tinkar-schema/Readme.md

-This repository contains the Protobuf file for the Tinakr project, and the languiage specific projects to build a language specific artifact (i.e. dll for csharp) that can be accessed to read and write tinkar files.
+This repository contains the Protobuf file for the Tinakr project, and the language specific projects to build a language specific artifact (i.e. dll for csharp) that can be accessed to read and write tinkar files.

 C-Sharp
-When the master branch is updated, a nuget package is automatically generated on github and pushed to nuget.
+The C-Sharp dll is pushed to nuget and can be accessed from Visual Studio by typing the following into the Nuget console.
-Any visual studio project can download this package.
+Install-Package Tinkar.ProtoBuf-cs